 It seems no one in Congress can find common ground between the parties.

-Our nation’s unemployment and debt problems cry out for bipartisan cooperation.
+Our nation’s healthcare, immigration, unemployment, and debt problems cry out for bipartisan cooperation.
 Instead we get gridlock and politicians maneuvering for political advantage.
 Economists from Stanford and the University of Chicago have argued that the political uncertainty resulting from Congress’s failure to legislate is one of the factors slowing economic growth.
 As long as we have divided government, we have to find some common ground.
 My campaign outlines exactly that.

 I wholeheartedly support the bipartisan “No Labels” effort by 24 representatives in the House.
 They suggest 12 common sense measures to help congress function more productively.
 Two examples: No budget, no pay; and allowing a bipartisan majority to override House or committee leadership in order to bring a bill to the floor for a vote.